Wednesday, December 30, 2015

 Unlike the previous Craig Finn record, I was able to find a copy of this LP in a local record shop.
 Last time, I had to Amazon-it, which isn't the end of the world, but I think I would rather support a local business.
 I'm enjoying Craig's solo records very much.
 I appreciate that his solo material does not sound like The Hold Steady.
 I would like to see a new record from his band, but these solo LPs are really great.

-Craig Finn is the lead singer of the best rock band in America.
-He has released two solo records, Clear Heart Full Eyes and Faith In The Future.
-I ordered the latter a couple of months back from a major online retailer, and it has not yet been shipped.
+I ordered this record a couple of months back from a major online retailer, and it has not yet been shipped.
 So, I guess it's not really in the mail.
 It might be in a warehouse.
 I guess I will have to update this post when it arrives.

 I received a message from Amazon on December 21st that said: "We're still trying to obtain the following item[s] you ordered..."
 And then,